integration code

 • Affiliate links

 The content you produce should be a collaboration between your brand and the influencer.
 If the influencer you work with is a blogger, a guest blog post is a great way to work with them.
-If the influencer your working with is primarily on social, and you’re trying to grow your brand’s social media, using Instagram posts, or an Instagram story takeover would be a smart move.
+If the influencer you’re working with is primarily on social, and you’re trying to grow your brand’s social media, using Instagram posts or an Instagram story takeover would be a smart move.
 If you are working with a video blogger, you could create video content to be featured on your company’s YouTube channel and be featured on the influencer’s channel as well.

-What Not Do in Influencer Marketing
+What Not to Do in Influencer Marketing

 Influencer marketing is not a way to simply cut costs for your marketing efforts.
 Influencers are realizing their worth, so many of them are charging high sponsorship fees to feature products on their platforms.
-There isn’t a set pricing for sponsorships for influencers, but on Instagram, they typically charge $1,000 per every 100,000 followers for a sponsored post and roughly $2,000 per 100,000 subscribers for a sponsored video on YouTube.
+There isn’t a set pricing for sponsorships for influencers, but on Instagram, they typically charge $1,000 per 100,000 followers for a sponsored post and roughly $2,000 per 100,000 subscribers for a sponsored video on YouTube.
 So, for a huge influencer with a million followers, you could be looking at a $10,000 fee for a simple social post.

-You should consider what your returns would be for working with an influencer and allocate an appropriate amount of budget and find someone to work with that falls within those parameters.
+You should consider what your returns would be for working with an influencer and allocate an appropriate amount of budget, and find someone to work with that falls within those parameters.
 But most importantly, you shouldn’t try to identify someone with many followers and simply pay them to promote your product on their platform.
 Identifying the right person to represent your brand is the most important part of creating an authentic and effective message through influencer marketing.

 The Ultimate Goal of Influencer Marketing